AnasImloul/Translation_Engine_Python/README.md

 # Translation_Engine_Python
-Python-based engine for analyzing and translating English sentences to a given language
+Python-based engine for analyzing and translating English sentences to French